-When you enroll, we will mail a Member ID card to you within 15 business days of our receipt of your enrollment materials.
-This card is proof that you are enrolled in a Coordinated Care plan.
+When you enroll, we will mail a Member ID card to you within 15 business days of our receipt of your completed enrollment materials.
+This card is proof that you are enrolled in a Coordinated Care plan and is valid once your binder payment has been paid and enrollment processing is complete.
 You need to keep this card with you at all times.
 Please show this card every time you go for any service under the Contract.
-The ID card will show your name, Member ID number, the phone numbers for Member Services, behavioral health services, pharmacy, 24/7 NurseWise (nurse advice line) and Copayment amounts required at the time of service.
+The ID card will show your name, Member ID number, the phone numbers for Member Services, pharmacy, 24/7 Nurse

+Advice line and Copayment amounts required at the time of service.
 If you do not get your ID card within a few weeks after you enroll, please call Member Services at 1-877-687-1197.
 We will send you another card.